 Generally, a fiduciary duty is a legal relationship between two or more parties that involves loyalty, trust and the avoidance of a conflict of interest.
 More specifically, in a business context, fiduciary duties most often involve the legal responsibility for investing money, acting for a party's benefit, disclosing all material facts and employing reasonable care to avoid misleading clients.
-Financial planners, corporate board members, mortgage brokers and business partners can all serve as fiduciaries.
+Financial planners, corporate board members, mortgage brokers, and business partners can all serve as fiduciaries.

 If you believe or suspect you are the victim of a breach of fiduciary duty, contact the lawyers at Orloff & Associates.
-We have resolved numerous cases involving breach of fiduciary duty in Downey and across the counties of Los Angeles, Orange, Riverside and San Bernardino.
+We have resolved numerous cases involving the breach of fiduciary duty in Downey and across the counties of Los Angeles, Orange, Riverside, and San Bernardino.
 Our lead attorney, Paul Orloff has worked in business law since 2002, managed his own business for nine years prior to practicing law and holds a business degree from the University of Southern California.

-We can resolve breach of fiduciary duty cases involving contract disputes, noncompete agreements, mortgage- and finance-related issues, company officer issues and any situations regarding lack of good faith and fair dealing.
+We can resolve breach of fiduciary duty cases involving contract disputes, non-compete agreements, mortgage- and finance-related issues, company officer issues and any situations regarding lack of good faith and fair dealing.
 Two recent cases include:

 - Our client was granted a mortgage and purchased a home.
 At the time of the transaction, the broker failed to provide her with disclosure papers.
 Our client later learned that her property had been transferred to her broker's husband.
 We are aggressively seeking a fair outcome of this case through litigation.

 - Our client founded and managed his own aircraft parts supply company.
 A supplier and customer database it developed formed a key strategic and competitive component of his business.
 A trusted manager of the company left the company, taking a copy of the database and opening a competing business.
 We took the case to trial and won a favorable result in a bench trial.